-To use, simply plug the headset cord into the Headset Jack on the pistol housing labeled "Phones", and place the headphones over your ears.
-The standard headphones are designed to be worn either with or without a hard hat.
+To use, simply plug the headset cord into the headset Jack on the pistol housing, and place the headphones over your ears.
+If a hard hat is to be worn, it is recommended to use UE Systems' model DHC-2HH hard hat headphones.